 Transcript Integrity

 The acknowledgment is recorded in the report.
-MAP does not verify identity from a typed name.

 Audit Context